 You can only configure a single maintenance window per cluster.
 Configuring a new maintenance window overwrites the previous one.

 When configuring and viewing maintenance windows, times are shown differently depending on the tool you are using:

 When configuring maintenance windows using the more generic

 --maintenance-window flag, you cannot specify a time zone.
 UTC is used when

-gcloud tool or the API, and Google Cloud Console displays times
+using the gcloud CLI or the API, and Google Cloud console displays times

 using the local time zone.